How to overcome proximity bias in the workplace

 If your work environment is composed of a mix of remote and hybrid/in-person employees, it has the potential to become a breeding ground for proximity bias.
 Such favoritism could lead to remote workers feeling disengaged, forgotten, and even to begin questioning their potential and career development in the organization.

-1. Have conversations about proximity bias.
+1. Have conversations to recognize and address proximity bias

-5. Establish and invest in a quantifiable merit system
+3. Establish and invest in a quantifiable merit system

 Leading remote teams: new trends and challenges for managers